 Tip: It’s important to be in a comfortable position or you’ll be too distracted by how uncomfortable you feel and it will be harder to concentrate on your mind.

 I liked the sitting meditation, in lotus position with my right foot on top of my left knee but lying meditation was my favourite.
 I’m not going to lie – I did fall asleep once in this position but Par said it’s okay – as long as you learn to relax your mind and yourself.

 Tip: A trick to prevent dozing off is to touch your toes together.

-I never realized how bizarre it would feel to eat in silence.
-I don’t think I’ve ever had a meal without conversation before although I quickly found it very peaceful.
-You become more mindful of the taste of your food, the ingredients on your dish and the different flavours on your palettes.
+It was bizarre to eat in silence and pretend not to like your food, although you do become more mindful of the taste of your food.
+The ingredients on your dish and the different flavours on your palettes when you eat in silence are much more heightened.
 But I was trying hard not to like it.

-The Monk Chat is more than a meditation retreat.
-It’s also a chance to interact with real monks and learn about Buddhism.
+The Monk Chat is also a chance to interact with real monks and learn about Buddhism.
 You have a chance to find out what life is like as a monk and ask them questions in an open, non-judgemental dialogue.